Payroll & Tax

 2

-Source for all 24 county and Baltimore City local income tax rates ranging from 2.25% (Worcester) to 3.20% (Baltimore City, Howard, Montgomery, Prince George's, Wicomico).
+Source for all 24 county and Baltimore City local income tax rates used in this calculator, ranging from 2.25% (Worcester) to 3.20% (Baltimore City, Howard, Montgomery, Prince George's, Wicomico).

 3